 - their finances are established in the UK.

-Excessive absences during the 12 months
+Excessive absences during the last 12 months

-In relation to absences of 100 – 180 days in the final year, provided the residence requirement across the whole qualifying period is met, discretion will be exercised if the applicant can demonstrate strong ties to the UK.
+In relation to absences of 100 to 180 days in the final year, provided that the residence requirement across the whole qualifying period is met, discretion will be exercised if the applicant can demonstrate strong ties to the UK.
 If the applicant has not met the residence requirement across the whole qualifying period, discretion will only be exercised if:

 - the applicant has strong ties to the UK and has made it their home; and